How I can help you

 I spent more than 20 years of my life fixating with food and eating my feelings alive.

-I know way too well how that jar of Nutella or that cake is always available to numb an unpleasant feeling or avoid making any effort to change what you know needs to change in your life so badly.
+Believe me, I know way too well how that jar of Nutella or that cake is always available to numb an unpleasant feeling or avoid working on what you know needs to change in your life so badly.

 Food is just the tip of the iceberg.
-Identifying and working on the actual problem floating underneath the water surface is fundamental.
+I help you identifying and working on the actual problem floating underneath the surface.

-Learning to be mindful of your feelings and emotions and showing kindness and compassion to yourself when you are experiencing those feelings are possibly the most important skills you can learn to overcome bingeing and heal your relationship with food and body.
+Learning to be mindful of your feelings and emotions.
+Showing kindness and compassion to yourself when you are experiencing those feelings.
+These are possibly the most important skills you can learn to overcome bingeing and heal your relationship with food and body.

 Food can’t be the answer.
 Because there’s no amount of food that can satisfy something it’s not hunger.